johnamdickson/portfolio-project-1/README.md

 All fonts were sourced from Google Fonts:

  - Prompt.
 A sans-serif font used for h1, h2 and nav elements.
  - Dancing Script.
-A cursive font used for h3 elements.
+A cursive font used for h1 subtitle.
  - Maitree.
 A serif font used for body and input elements.
 <br><br>